nalapon/hf-web-client/README.md

 ## Quick Start: From Zero to Fabric in 60 Seconds

 Enough talk.
 Let's see some code.
 Here's how you evaluate a transaction against a running network.
+Let's take into consideration that this projects needs a proxy, a grpc-web proxy to work.
+TODO: explain this part.

 #### 1. Installation